 Your surgeon may discuss carrying out the operation using mini-incision.
 This is basically the same operation but involves making a cut of 10–12 cm, rather than the conventional 20-30cm long.
 The advantage is that this reduces the amount of damage to the tissue surrounding the knee.

 During the operation your surgeon will remove the damaged parts of the cartilage and the worn ends of your thigh and shin bones.
-They’ll then fit replacement part made of metal and plastic, so the ends of the bones can work together again, without causing you pain.
+They’ll then fit replacement parts made of metal and plastic, so the ends of the bones can work together again, without causing you pain.

 After your knee replacement surgery